handsontable/hyperformula/README.md

 # HandsOnEngine

-HandsOnEngine is a JavaScript engine for efficient processing of formulas in spreadsheets
+HandsOnEngine is a JavaScript engine for efficient processing of formulas in spreadsheets.

 ## What to use it for?